opnsense/docs/source/manual/how-tos/carp.rst

 ---------------------------------

 First we should enable pfSync using our dedicated interface using the master firewall.
-Go to System -> High Availability, enable pfSync and select the interface used for pfSync.
+Go to :menuselection:`System --> High Availability --> Settings`, enable pfSync and select the interface used for pfSync.
 Next setup the peer IP to the other hosts address (10.0.0.2).